PTPN11: Function

 PTPN11 encodes SHP2, a ubiquitously expressed protein tyrosine phosphatase that plays an important role in regulating cell signaling pathways, most notably the RAS/MAPK cascade, which controls cell proliferation, differentiation, migration, and survival.
 SHP2 acts as a positive regulator of signal transduction by dephosphorylating specific phosphotyrosine residues on target proteins, thereby facilitating the propagation of growth factor and cytokine signals.
 During embryonic development, SHP2 is essential for the formation of the heart, blood cells, bones, and other tissues.
 Germline mutations in PTPN11 cause developmental disorders such as Noonan syndrome and LEOPARD syndrome, while somatic mutations are frequently implicated in hematologic malignancies and solid tumors by promoting aberrant activation of oncogenic pathways.
 In cancer, SHP2 can function as an oncogenic driver by sustaining RAS/RAF/MAPK signaling and supporting tumor cell growth and survival.
 Thus, PTPN11/SHP2 is a critical regulator of both normal cellular processes and disease states, with its dysregulation contributing to developmental syndromes and oncogenesis.

 Clinical significance

 Missense mutations in the PTPN11 locus are associated with both Noonan syndrome and Leopard syndrome.
 At least 79 disease-causing mutations in this gene have been discovered.

 Noonan syndrome

 In the case of Noonan syndrome, mutations are broadly distributed throughout the coding region of the gene but all appear to result in hyper-activated, or unregulated mutant forms of the protein.
 Most of these mutations disrupt the binding interface between the N-SH2 domain and catalytic core necessary for the enzyme to maintain its auto-inhibited conformation.

-Leopard syndrome
+Noonan syndrome with multiple lentigines

-The mutations that cause Leopard syndrome are restricted regions affecting the catalytic core of the enzyme producing catalytically impaired Shp2 variants.
+The mutations that cause Noonan syndrome with multiple lentigines (formerly known as leopard syndrome) are restricted regions affecting the catalytic core of the enzyme producing catalytically impaired Shp2 variants.
 It is currently unclear how mutations that give rise to mutant variants of Shp2 with biochemically opposite characteristics result in similar human genetic syndromes.